-Grand Canyon University responds to all complaints involving sexual harassment or sexual violence regardless of whether the incident occurred on or off campus.
-Students who report that they experienced these crimes, including intimate partner violence and stalking, are afforded rights and options, regardless of where the incident occurred.
+GCU responds to all complaints involving sexual discrimination, sexual harassment or sexual violence regardless of whether the incident occurred on or off campus.
+Students who report that they experienced these crimes, domestic violence, dating violence and stalking are afforded rights and options, regardless of where the incident occurred.